75 (Type 162) 1985 - 1992

 2024 Season

 Decision made, some light fettling was required to get it ready for the last meeting of the year, The Pegasus Sprint at Castle Combe in Oct (obviously expecting it to be wet and slippery!!!).
+Fortunately, everything went well (apart from the weather) and I had a great time, totally vindicating my decision to continue with the 75.

 Modification History